Music Placements: How to Get Your Music in Film & TV

 Should Your Band Trademark Your Band Name?

 Is it worthwhile for musicians to obtain a band trademark?
 When you think of bands like The Rolling Stones, AC/DC, Metallica, the Ramones, the Red Hot Chili Peppers, Aerosmith, KISS, and Iron Maiden, their logos and brands are immediately identifiable and familiar.
 These brands also happen to be worth millions.
-The trademark of a band […]
+The trademark of a band name […]

 Should Musicians Give Their Producer Songwriting Credit?

 A very common question I get asked by my musician friends and clients is whether they should give their producer songwriting credit on songs they’ve produced.
 This question brings up a key distinction to be drawn between the Songwriting Copyright and the Sound Recording Copyright.
-Record Points vs. Songwriting Points Rather than give their producer songwriting points, recording artists […]
+Record Points vs. Songwriting Points Rather than give their producer songwriting points, […]